Chibale Zambia: types of spirit possession

 Kaluwe possession is or was widespread in Zambia and the south of Congo.

-For the Lala region, we find information in Stephenson (1937: 262), Lambo (1945: 331, 336), Munday (1948: 42), and Stefaniszyn (1951: passim).
-According to Stefaniszyn (1964: 156), Moba possession merged with /localised into Kaluwe possession in the Ambo (southern) part of the Lala region.
+For the Lala region, information can be found in Stephenson (1937: 262), Lambo (1945: 331, 336), Munday (1948: 42), and Stefaniszyn (1951: passim).
+According to Stefaniszyn (1964: 156), Moba possession merged with, or localised into, Kaluwe possession in the Ambo (southern) part of the Lala region.

-For Kaluwe and Kaluwe possession in other areas, see Doke (1931: 256, 324), Marchal (1933: 105), Grevisse (1956: 73, 100f), Turner (1968: 121f), Bantje (1978: 39), Gansemans (1978: 111), Haworth (1979: 10) and Mapoma (1980a: 80).
+For Kaluwe and Kaluwe possession in other areas, see Doke (1931: 256, 324), Marchal (1933: 105), Grevisse (1956: 73, 100f), Turner (1968: 121f), Bantje (1978: 39), Gansemans (1978: 111), Haworth (1979: 10), and Mapoma (1980a: 80).

-The hunting possessed described by Doke (the Lamba region) and Lambo (the Congo part of the Lala region) are called bayambo.
+The hunting spirit-possessed described by Doke (the Lamba region) and Lambo (the Congo part of the Lala region) are called bayambo.
 In the 1980s and 1990s, there were two bayambo mediums in Chibale, both born in the Lima region.[/mfn]

 Ciwila possession

 Chibale Zambia: types of spirit possession.
-The work of the Ciwila mediums is to bring new songs and dance at funerals (Cililo, Ipupo) and commemorating rituals.
-In former days, the latter were the coming out of the girl initiate (kufuminisha cisungu) and important beer parties.
+The work of the Ciwila mediums is to bring new songs, and dance at funerals (Cililo, Ipupo) and commemorating rituals.
+In former days, the latter included the coming out of the girl initiate (kufuminisha cisungu) and important beer parties.
 Since the end of the 1990s, Ciwila mediums also dance at cultural heritage occasions.
 The reason is that Ciwila possession is seen as typically Lala, also by people from the surrounding cultural regions.

 The possessing spirits are mupashi, the spirits of dead people from the area.

 The role of Ciwila mediums in information dissemination was more prominent in former days.
-They travelled the area to sing and dance at funerals, Ipupo, girl’s initiation and important beer parties.
-There they would meet ing’omba from other areas forming a kind of ritual and information network, see also the article about the cinsengwe ing’omba.
+They travelled the area to sing and dance at funerals, Ipupo, girls’ initiation, and important beer parties.
+There they would meet ing’omba from other areas, forming a kind of ritual and information network; see also the article about the cinsengwe ing’omba.

 Forms of Ciwila possession